treiche/db_agg/README.md

 db_agg
 ======

-Join multiple datasources with a single query
+join multiple datasources with a single query